Ray Bradbury: Literature

-Throughout his youth, Bradbury was an avid reader and writer and knew at a young age that he was "going into one of the arts."
+Throughout his youth, Bradbury was an avid reader and writer and knew at a young age that he was "going into one of the arts".
 Bradbury began writing his own stories at age 12 (1931), sometimes writing on butcher paper.

 In his youth, he spent much time in the Carnegie Library in Waukegan, reading such authors as H. G. Wells, Jules Verne and Edgar Allan Poe.
 At 12, he began writing traditional horror stories and said he tried to imitate Poe until he was about 18.
 Bradbury's favorite writers growing up included Katherine Anne Porter, Edith Wharton, and Jessamyn West.
 He loved the work of Edgar Rice Burroughs, especially his John Carter of Mars series; The Warlord of Mars impressed him so much that at age 12, he wrote his own sequel.
 The young Bradbury was also a cartoonist and loved to illustrate.
 He wrote about Tarzan and drew his own Sunday panels.
 He listened to the radio show Chandu the Magician, and every night when the show went off the air, he wrote out the entire script from memory.

 As a teen in Beverly Hills, he often visited his mentor and friend, science-fiction writer Bob Olsen, sharing ideas and maintaining contact.
 In 1936, at a secondhand bookstore in Hollywood, Bradbury discovered a handbill promoting meetings of the Los Angeles Science Fiction Society.
 Excited to find others who shared his interest, he joined a Thursday-night conclave at age 16.

 Bradbury cited Verne and Wells as his primary science-fiction influences.
 He identified with Verne, saying: "He believes the human being is in a strange situation in a very strange world, and he believes that we can triumph by behaving morally."
 Bradbury admitted that he stopped reading science-fiction books in his 20s and embraced a broad field of literature that included poets Alexander Pope and John Donne.
 He had just graduated from high school when he met Robert A. Heinlein, then 31.
 Bradbury recalled: "He was well known, and he wrote humanistic science fiction, which influenced me to dare to be human instead of mechanical."
-During his young adulthood, Bradbury read stories published in Astounding Science Fiction, and read everything by Heinlein and Arthur C. Clarke, as well as the early writings of Theodore Sturgeon and A. E. van Vogt.
+During his young adulthood, Bradbury read stories published in Astounding Science Fiction and read everything by Heinlein and Arthur C. Clarke, as well as the early writings of Theodore Sturgeon and A. E. van Vogt.

+Comics

+As a child, Bradbury collected Tarzan and Buck Rogers comic books, for which he was ridiculed in school.
+As a teenager, he discovered interest in Superman: "I recognized myself when I saw him in his reporter's outfit, bloodying his nose as he blundered into that phone booth."